ashashev/go-generics-example/README.md

 ```
 </details>

-## Error Handing
+## Error Handling

 ### Description

-In this case, I imitate getting data for creating of Data instance from
+In this case, I imitate accumulating data for creation instance of Data by data
-an external source.
+from an external source.

-As a first action, it gets a slice of strings that are converted to a value for
+As the first step, the source is requested  a slice of strings that are
-the ID field.
-Then it uses the slice and the ID for getting value for the Field1
+converted to a value for the ID field.
+Then the slice and the ID are used for
-value.
-The slice and value of Field1 are used for getting Field2's value.
+requesting value for the Field1 value.
+The slice and value of Field1 are passed
+to the source, and it returns a value for Field2.
+For computing Field3, the
-Field3's value is got from Field1 and Field2 values.
+source is requested by passing Field1 and Field2 values.

-The following struct plays a role of the data source.
+The following struct acts as a data source.

 ```golang
 type S1 struct{}